Manage Office 365 services

 Get-MsolUser, and see the results.
 If you receive errors, note that a common problem is an incorrect password.

-You can also use the AzureRM module or the Az module to connect to Azure AD from the Office 365 subscription.
+You can also use the AzureRM module or the Az module to connect to Microsoft Entra ID from the Office 365 subscription.
 The main connection cmdlet is Connect-AzureAD.
 This cmdlet supports the

 AzureEnvironmentName parameter for specific Office 365 environments.